 By 2018, Potlicker was an established New England brand with appearances on QVC & morning talk shows.
 Potlicker jam has been stocked in national/regional chains such as Wegmans & Hannafords, yet still found in boutique shops & sugar shacks.

 In 2020, COVID threw my values into sharp relief and I made the difficult decision to close my kitchen & warehouse.
-After much needed rest and healing I am excited about the next few steps.
+After much needed rest and healing, Potlicker jams were brought back to market in the Fall of 2020.

 As we move forward, expect to see more flavors back on the website and back to store shelves by the end of the year.